Polycorp Poly 1

 Given my interest in computer history, I always wanted one of these computers.
 I've now got two, along with a disk drive unit (untested at the time of writing), documentation and software.
 Both units are in good shape physically and one works.

 For more information see a write up on the acquisition and initial impressions.
 There are lots of photos and also some links to websites which have information on the Poly.

 The most striking thing about this computer is its retro-futuristic shape.
 An all-in-one unit in a fiberglass body with carry handles.
 One can imagine it featuring in a science fiction movie of the time.
 It came in six different colours including the cream one shown here.

-At some stage I'll test out the drive, and see if I can fix the other Poly so I can network them as they would have been in the day.
+I've tested the drive and it works!
+I'll now try to fix the other Poly so I can network them as they would have been in the day.
 In the meantime, it's just great to own this piece of New Zealand history!